markwhitaker/kotlin-for-csharp-developers/docs/04-03-enums.md

 # Enums
-Enums are classes in Kotlin.
+Enums are classes in Kotlin and their values are named in `SCREAMING_CASE`.

 **C#**
 ```csharp